 We have moved our office from Viennas 15th district where we sub rented a small room at Amescon and are now members of the industrial co-working space: Factory Hub Vienna.
 The move is now complete and we have concluded the machine setup and are back to hardware assembly now.
-Our main focus is now to increase speed of our electronics production by using more automated workflows with pick and place machines (currently we build everything 100% manually - by hand and one Beta has over 500 individual components to be placed) at our assembly facility / office.
+Our main focus is still to increase speed of our electronics production by using more automated workflows with pick and place machines (currently we build everything 100% manually - by hand and one Beta has over 500 individual components to be placed) at our assembly facility / office.
 The hardware testing routine is also still labor intensive and we started creating more test boards so we can work better in parallel.
 Our pick and place machine has populated the very first AXIOM Beta Mainboard and Sensor Frontend PCB successfully!
 Current development focus is a USB 3.0 plugin module allowing us to stream uncompressed 4K raw video to a connected PC (hardware design complete, Software / FPGA logic development in progress) and 6G SDI plugin module (see below).
 The PIC micro-controller we use on the AXIOM Beta Mainboard was out of stock for quite some time but is back in stock now and we received plenty of chips already - we are evaluating pin compatible alternative PIC versions though to not be dependent on a single part in the future.
 The trimmer components we use to calibrate the reference voltages on the AXIOM Beta powerboard have been discontinued without any replacement and are globally out of stock.
 This means we need to switch to the powerboard V2 with digitally controlled reference voltages much sooner as we can't build any "old" powerboards anymore.
 Powerboard V2 PCB development matured as far that we ordered first PCBs for testing and evaluation.